Vegan Cawl (Welsh stew) with herby dumplings

 For the cawl:

-85g dry broth mix, rinsed (pearl barley, lentils, split peas etc)
+85g dry broth mix, rinsed (pearl barley, lentils, split peas etc) – if you want to skip this bit, just add a tin of chickpeas to the main pot instead.

 2 tbsp olive oil